On a much happier note, there was a finish this week.

 Trudy quilted it with a holly leaf and berry motif, which is best seen from the back.
 The extra wide backing is the only purchase I made for this quilt.
 I cut it close with the fabrics for the top.
 There's not much left of any of them.

 Poinsettias is the first finish for 2017.
 It reduces my UFO list from 18 to 17.
+It's also on my list to finish as part of the First Quarter 2017 Finish Along.
 The next three finishes will be graduation quilts, which are all WIPs (less than a year old).
 Hopefully I'll get some other UFOs finished in the last half of the year.
 I'd really like to see that count go down.
 On the other hand, I've ended the last two years at 17, so at least the count isn't going up every year.

 Linking up with: